GLENN: Neural network-enhanced computation of Ginzburg-Landau energy minimizers: Numerical results

 For the hybrid approach and for computing reference approximations, we exploit the FE iterative solver with quadratic Lagrange FE in the order parameter $u$ and \Nedelec elements of first kind and lowest order for the vector potential $\MagPot$.
 On the unit square domain, a quasi-uniform mesh is used with 608,842 real (or 304,421 complex) degrees of freedom for the order parameter and 228,059 degrees of freedom for the vector potential, which amounts to a total of 836,901 real degrees of freedom.
 For the L-shaped domain we have 457,306 real (or 228,653 complex) degrees of freedom for the order parameter and 170,233 degrees of freedom for the vector potential.
 This amounts to a total of 628,539 real degrees of freedom.
+Depending on the precise setting, one FE step takes around 5--7 seconds, leading to 80--120 minutes per 1000 iterations.
 The iterative solver for the classical and hybrid approach terminates once a tolerance of $\mathrm{tol} = 10^{-12}$ is reached with respect to the energy increments.

 As mentioned above, to quantify the quality of the NN and hybrid approach we compute reference approximations using the classical FE iterative solver with empirically chosen initial values.
-These are denoted by~$\varphi_j$, $j = 1,2,3,4,5$ and generated through the functions
+These are denoted by~$\varphi_j$, $j = 1,2,3,4,5$ and generated for $\alpha = \tfrac{1}{\sqrt{2}}(1 + \ci)$ through the functions